borntofrappe/flutter-dev/material_design/README.md

 Follow the codelabs on [flutter.dev](https://codelabs.developers.google.com/codelabs/mdc-101-flutter) to learn about material design.

-_Please note_: Instead of beginning the project from starter repo I try to recreate the application on my own.
+_Please note_: instead of cloning the project from the Github repository I try to recreate the application on my own, and annotate the process as much as possible.

 ## Material Components Basics

-[The first codelab](https://codelabs.developers.google.com/codelabs/mdc-101-flutter) focuses on the components for the login page.
+[The first codelab](https://codelabs.developers.google.com/codelabs/mdc-101-flutter) focuses on the login page.

 ### Setup

-Require the images and fonts from the yaml config file.
+Update `pubspec.yaml` to include the images and fonts from the respective folders.

 ```yaml
 assets: